 Food quality issues

-Fire, theft and damage
+Fire, flood and damage

 Workers compensation claims

-What level of cover do you need?
+What level of insurance cover do you need?

-The level of supermarket insurance that you require will depend on a number of factors such as the size of your business, the number of employees that you have, whether your rent or own your business premises, the value of the property insured, and the location of your business.
+The level of supermarket insurance that you require will depend on a number of factors such as the size of your store, the number of employees that you have, whether your rent or own your business premises, the value of the property insured, and the location of your business.
 Your insurance broker will be able to offer specific information as to the level of cover you require depending on your situation.
 When it comes to your supermarket insurance, the main forms of cover you can expect include:

 - Property Insurance (building, contents and stock)

 - Public and Product Liability

 - Machinery Breakdown